 Before I tell you the 4 letter word that books gigs let me put this advice in context otherwise it will be useless.
-I take a look at a lot of photo booth rental company websites and business websites in general and some of them are making a simple mistake that is leaving leads and money on the table.
+I take a look at a lot of photo booth rental websites and business websites in general and some of them are making a simple mistake that is leaving leads and money on the table.

 Here is the mistake: They bury their contact information.